 Making the best multimedia localization choices

-Although the nuts and bolts of multimedia localization may appear to be the production of quality video, audio, and written content, they are merely the end functions of a much more detailed process.
+Although the nuts and bolts of multimedia localization may appear to be the production of the quality video, audio, and written content, they are merely the end functions of a much more detailed process.
 A professional multimedia localization partner will be able to provide much more than just a service that churns out the finished product at the end of the day.
 Unless your business is in the fortunate position of being able to fully manage and create all aspects of multimedia “in-house”, it is likely to benefit from partnering with a provider who can handle every aspect of a project.

 Working together as a cohesive team

-Even in cases where your business already has the available media and is thinking along the lines of a straightforward translation/edit to suit the local market, there will need to be a great deal of forward planning.
+Even in cases where your business already has the available media and is thinking along the lines of a straightforward translation/edit to suit the local market, there will need to be a great deal of forwarding planning.
 Choosing a multimedia localization partner that has a proven track record of working closely with its clients as a cohesive team at every stage is likely to produce optimum results across all your media types.

 A complete package